 Eileen has a special interest in and extensive experience of treating women’s health.
 She uses acupuncture and, more often than not, nutritional advice as well.
-Eileen sees clients who want to resolve menstrual problems (irregularity, pain, endometriosis…) She also sees a lot fertility issues and helps people trying to conceive naturally and also supports people through IVF cycles.
+Eileen sees clients who want to resolve menstrual problems (irregularity, pain, endometriosis…) She also helps people trying to conceive naturally and also supports people through assisted conception and IVF cycles.
 She has attended many professional development courses in this field.
 Eileen also helps many women cope with the stresses and symptoms of the perimenopause and menopause.

 The British Acupuncture Council